-Q Question Response 5 For an existing o financially committed generator, when an interlink is proposed, should the generator have the right to 'opt-out' of payin for (and using for interlink?
-If a generator initially opts-out, but later 'opts-in' to paying for (and using) an interlin paid by an existing offshore generator are likely to be many time larger than those that may possibly arise with a potentially similar situation onshore.
+Q Question Response Q 5 For an existing or financially committed generator, when an interlink is proposed, should the generator have the right to 'opt-out' of paying for (and using for) interlink?
+If a generator initially opts-out, but later 'opts-in' to paying for (and using) an interlink should any costs be applied retrospectively?
+We note the Workgroup deliberations in paragraphs 2.10-25.
+It is vital that an existing or financially committed generator is allowed to choose to 'opt-out' of paying for (and using) an interlink.
+The main reason for this is that unlike potentially similar situations onshore, the quantum of the cost(s) for an offshore interlink to be paid by an existing offshore generator are likely to be many time larger than those that may possibly arise with a potentially similar situation onshore.
 This is due to, for example, (i) the cost of offshore cabling (compared to onshore OHL), (ii) the cost of installing / maintaining the said cabling (compared to onshore OHL); and (iiii) the costs associated with the platform(s) associated with interlink (costs which do not arise with the onshore situation).
 This is recognised by the Workgroup at paragraph 2.50.
-Given this the aligning of the onshore and offshore regimes is inappropriate. should any costs be applied retrospectively? and at 1.41 where there is no to be the to be Allowing an 'opt-out' enables that existing generator to consider and model the likely cost impacts associated with the interlink on their project and determine if those costs are (or are not) outweighed by the additional benefits (if any) that they would receive from utilising the interlink.
+Given this the aligning of the onshore and offshore regimes is inappropriate.
+Having financially committed (or indeed constructed and commissioned) an existing generator on the basis of a known / understood set of costs (along with an appreciation of the change in those costs in the medium and long term) if additional, substantial, cost items which could not reasonably have been foreseen are then should any costs be applied commissioned) an existing generator on the basis of a known / understood set of costs (along with an appreciation of the change in those costs in the medium and long term) if additional, substantial, cost items which could not reasonably have been foreseen are then applied to that existing generator (retrospectively) then it can render the project (1) uncompetitive and (2) uneconomic.
+Allowing an 'opt-out' enables that existing generator to consider and model the likely cost impacts associated with the interlink on their project and determine if those costs are (or are not) outweighed by the additional benefits (if any) that they would receive from utilising the interlink.
 This 'opt-out' is not required, per se, for the still to be developed generator as they will know the cost(s) and impact that building the interlink will have on their project prior to them financially committing to their project.
 If the cost(s) and impacts render the project (1) uncompetitive and (2) uneconomic then they would not proceed with the project - an option that is not available for the existing generator.
 It seems reasonable, proportionate and fair that if an existing generator initially 'opts-out' but later decides to 'opt-in' to using the interlink that they should then pay their share of the associated costs of that interlink, and that this includes the costs to date, as well as those going forward, to avoid a party only opting in if / when, for example, their cable to shore fails.